-The Tag Editor interface is organized like a spreadsheet.
+The Tag Editor interface is organized in a spreadsheet-like format.
 Every column in the spreadsheet corresponds to an audio tag, file name, audio property, or file property.
 The article below explains how to show, hide, rearrange, and resize columns for quicker and efficient tagging.

 Column Management

-Amvidia Tag Editor spreadsheet supports more than 80 columns organized into tag sets for easier management.
-A column represents particular metadata or audio data type.
+The Amvidia Tag Editor spreadsheet supports over 80 columns, organized into tag sets for easier management.
+A column represents a particular metadata or audio data type.

 Columns with tags, such as Artist, Album, Artwork, etc., and File Name are editable.
 You can edit more than 60 audio tags in corresponding columns, including but not limited to Album, Artist, Title, Artwork, Comment, Lyrics, Genre, Grouping, Key, Track Number, Year, and others.

-Audio Properties, like Audio Codec, Audio Format, Bit Rate, Channels, Size, and others, can also be shown and used for composing the other tags.
+Audio Properties, such as Audio Codec, Audio Format, Bit Rate, Channels, Size, and others, can also be displayed and used to compose other tags.
 File Properties columns are also read-only.

 Read More: Audio tags and file properties supported by Tag Editor >>